Raleigh Restraining Order Violation Attorney

 Violating a DVPO could cause the court to reevaluate the safety of the child and impose custody and visitation restrictions.
 A court may decide to order supervised visitation or may make a negative decision regarding final custody of a child.

-Contact a North Carolina Restraining Order Attorney
+Contact a Restraining Order Attorney in Raleigh Now

 Whether you are being accused of violating a DVPO or someone has violated one that you filed, you need to seek legal help.
 Domestic violence attorney Jonathan Breeden can offer both knowledge of restraining order cases and a record of experience with the local North Carolina divorce and family courts.
 For help with your case, call (919) 661-4970 today.